NJ Shareholder Rights

 The rights of shareholders under New Jersey law are commonly referred to as “shareholder rights”.
 Investors who purchase an interest in a company (commonly referred to as “shareholders”, whether large or small) enjoy a number of rights pertaining to their ownership.
 Unlike being a partner in a partnership, where each partner is the owner and a co-manager of the business, shareholders are not obligated (but may) run the day to day operations of the company, unless specified to the contrary in their shareholders agreement.
 This absence of control is what shields shareholders from personal liability for the debts and obligations of the corporation.
 But being a shareholder is not all risk-free.
 A shareholder can lose his or her investment of time and money should the corporation fail.

-- The right to vote on issues that impact the interests of the corporation
+- The right to vote on issues that impact the interests of the corporation;

-- Rights that relate to the assets and income of the corporation
+- Rights that relate to the assets and income of the corporation;

-- Rights that relate to the ownership and transfer of stock
+- Rights that relate to the ownership and transfer of stock in the corporation;

-- Rights to receive dividends and profits as declared by the board of directors of the corporation
+- Rights to receive dividends and profits as declared by the board of directors of the corporation;

-- Rights to inspect the records and books of the corporation
+- Rights to inspect the records and books of the corporation;

-- Rights to bring legal action against the corporation for wrongful acts by the directors and officers of the corporation
+- Rights to bring legal action against the corporation for wrongful acts by the directors and officers of the corporation;

-- Rights to share in the proceeds recovered when the corporation liquidates its assets
+- Rights to share in the proceeds recovered when the corporation liquidates its assets.

 Shareholders Rights; Shareholders Rights Laws